-INC: Walk me through a typical transaction, from locating the beans to having the individual roaster receiving his portion of the shipment.
+INC: Walk me through a typical transaction, from locating the beans to having the individual roaster receive his portion of the shipment.

-INC: What can the home roaster expect to pay for 5# or 10# order?
+INC: What can the home roaster expect to pay for a 5# or 10# order?

-Chris: Just like in the retail world, prices fluctuate, but our entry point starts quite a bit lower.
+Chris: Like in the retail world, prices fluctuate, but our entry point starts quite a bit lower.
 Also, since most shipments are done with US Postal Service Flat Rate boxes, your best price per pound will be when that box is maxed out.
 Most boxes hold between 10-15 pounds of Green (unroasted) Coffee.
-So a typical nice Ethiopian Harrar for example might come in at $2.50/lb.
+So a typical nice Ethiopian Harrar, for example, might come in at $2.50/lb.
 So on 15 lbs, the coffee is $37.50, shipping is about $10, and the “PayPal, insurance, & packaging fees” are about another $10.
 So $37.50 + $10 + $10 = $57.50/15 lbs = $3.83/lb, or about $4/lb in round numbers.
 That is a pretty good deal, considering most of the coffee we get is of very good quality.
-In the retail world, there is a lot of average or below average coffee, not to mention old coffee that has been sitting on the shelves for some time.
+In the retail world, there is a lot of average or below-average coffee, not to mention old coffee that has been sitting on the shelves for some time.